Counselor Profile

 MORE ABOUT ME:

-I was born and raised in Annapolis, Maryland.
-When I’m not counseling or teaching yoga, you can find me sipping tea, traveling, and hiking with my partner and two rescue pups!
+I was born and raised near Annapolis, Maryland.
+When I’m not counseling or teaching yoga, you can find me sipping on a warm drink, traveling to new places, or soaking in time in nature with my partner, baby boy, and two rescue pups!

 EDUCATION:

-• Pursuing Master’s Degree in Clinical Mental Health Counseling from The George Washington University (anticipated December 2024)
+- Master’s degree in Clinical Mental Health Counseling from The George Washington University

 Client Population: